-She was just a thirty four year old woman, alone in the world, with her belongings burned after the fire in Chicago.
-In spite of the traumatic events in her early life did she just get on with living, trying to retain her economic independence through dress making, travelling, further educating herself, studying?……….she was just one of many millions of a poor unknown unrecorded underclass, anonymous, transient, trying to survive, experiencing the ups and downs of life in a working world that was experiencing unprecedented change.
+She was just a thirty-four-year-old woman, alone in the world, with her belongings burned after the fire in Chicago.
+In spite of the traumatic events in her early life; did she just get on with living, trying to retain her economic independence through dressmaking, travelling, further educating herself, studying?……….she was just one of many millions of a poor unknown unrecorded underclass, anonymous, transient, trying to survive, experiencing the ups and downs of life in a working world that was experiencing unprecedented change.

-She would certainly have come across Cork born Denis Kearney, born in 1847 at Oakmount, (near Kilmeen in West Cork?).
+She would certainly have come across County Cork-born Denis Kearney, born in 1847 at Oakmount, (near Kilmeen in West Cork?).
 By 1877, Kearney had been elected secretary of the Workingman’s Party of California, made up mainly of Irish and German immigrants.
 However, Kearney’s oratory descended into populist racist attacks on the Chinese workers.
 Known as the Sand-Lots agitator, his often hysterical and violent racist language alienated many in mainstream Labour and the unions.
-Kearney’s influence waned by the early 1880s, he left public life and eventually ran an employment agency.
+As Kearney’s influence waned by the early 1880s, he left public life and eventually ran an employment agency.

-The exiled Roney had embraced the cause of labour in the city and in Omaha and Salt Lake City earlier, originally influenced by Chartism and the anti-slavery movement.
-Roney who died in January 1925 is a much undervalued labour activist.
+The exiled Roney had embraced the cause of labour in the city and earlier during his time in Omaha and Salt Lake City.
+He was originally influenced by Chartism and the anti-slavery movement.
+Roney who died in January 1925 is a much-undervalued labour activist.
 Dr. Ira B. Cross allows Roney to tell his own life story in a 1931 publication “Frank Roney, Irish Rebel & California Labor Leader, An Autobiography.
 University of California Press.”